21ST CENTURY LIFE CALLS FOR A FRESH DESIGN APPROACH.

 WHERE AND WHEN

-The UD_Today, Create WV, and What Works conferences will begin on Monday, May 15 and conclude on Wednesday, May 17 in Charleston, West Virginia, USA.
+The UD_Today and Create WV conferences will begin on Monday, May 15 and conclude on Wednesday, May 17 in Charleston, West Virginia, USA.
 The charming little river city of Charleston was chosen to host this conference because of its desirable geographic proximity to major population centers and its openness to serving as the conference's design lab.
 Speakers and conferees are encouraged to stay longer to take advantage of post-conference sessions, networking opportunities and maybe even some area attractions and recreational activities.

 OUR GOAL IS TO TRANSFER CRITICALLY USEFUL INFORMATION TO PEOPLE WHO NEED IT THE MOST